goggledefogger/talk-of-the-town/README.md

 ## Overview

 This project provides a web-based interface where users can interact with virtual characters.
 Each character has a unique voice and a generative art image associated with it.
 The interactions are powered by OpenAI's GPT-3 Turbo, and the voices are generated using Eleven Labs' API.
-The generative art images for each character are created using OpenAI's DALL-E.
+The generative art images for each character are created using OpenAI's DALL-E. Real-time communication between the frontend and backend is facilitated using Socket.io, ensuring a smooth and responsive user experience.

 ## Installation